cometbft/cometbft/docs/references/config/config.toml.md

 `$HOME/.cometbft/config/genesis.json`.

 ### priv_validator_key_file
-Path to the JSON file containing the private key to use as a validator in the consensus protocol.
+Path to the JSON file containing the private key to use as a validator in the consensus protocol (more details [here](./priv_validator_key.json.md)).
 ```toml
 priv_validator_key_file = "config/priv_validator_key.json"
 ```